-Here’s how I do it: Paint the nail and turn your brush the other way to point towards you and let the brush fall backwards onto the edge.
-Make sure you just use a thin layer of polish for this!
+Here’s how I do it: Paint the nail, turn your brush the other way to point towards you, and let it fall back onto the edge.
+Make sure you use a thin layer of polish for this!

 Watch the video above to see how I do this!

 There’s no point in going to all that effort and forgetting the product that will seal in all your hard work!